odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ## Check to see if our app is running

-After you run the Task, you will be forwarded to the fargate-cluster page.
+After you run the Task, you will be forwarded to the Fargate-cluster page.
 When the Last Status for your cluster changes to RUNNING, your app is up and running.
 You may have to refresh the table a couple of times before the status is RUNNING.
 This can take a few minutes.

 ![image](https://user-images.githubusercontent.com/87687468/236180290-963d6e6b-a67c-4a74-a102-20f8faa871f5.png)